eunicecallueng/Virtualization-Labs/VMware Workstation Pro/readme.md

 - Prepare a base VM for my other labs (GNS3, Wireshark, Zabbix).
 - Share reproducible steps for anyone following along.

----

-## 🚀 Next
-- After VMware is installed, proceed to create Ubuntu VMs for Zabbix and Wireshark.
-- Document each lab in its own subfolder.